TPS Summer Camp – Paintball, Confidence Course, Climbing Wall, Campfires + More!

 Parent accommodations will be in bunk houses with other parents (males and females housed separately).
 We have a limited number of private family bunkhouses for parents bringing young children, but they go quickly.
 Request one when you register.

 Gender, Age, and Social Considerations

 The camp is offered as an inclusive social, relational, and spiritual opportunity for students to build platonic friendships outside of cliques, exclusivity, or social hierarchies.
-Single event gatherings based on shared interests (e.g., TPS French students eat at the same table for a particular meal) will be encouraged and supported, but exclusive groups (e.g., small group of students schedule all events and shares all meals together exclusively) will be actively discouraged.
+Single event gatherings based on shared interests (e.g., TPS French students eat at the same table for a particular meal) will be encouraged and supported.
+Exclusive groups (e.g., small group of students who spend all unscheduled time together exclusively) will be actively discouraged.
 “Couples” behavior, both physical and non-physical, between students will be proactively prohibited for the entire duration of the camp, even if the students are in a long-standing relationship and both students have parental approval to behave as a couple.

 Photos, Devices, and Privacy Considerations

 Devices distract students from the rustic context and relational opportunities of the camp, and also introduce privacy concerns where photos, videos, and information about others may be recorded without their permission (or knowledge).
 Students are not permitted to bring computers or tablets.
 Phones are permitted, but they will be held for safekeeping by the camp staff.
 Students who bring phones will be given access to them for a short period each day to call parents (students may also use a camp phone to call parents, so they are not required to have their own).
 For those who want photo and video memories of the week, camp staff photographers will actively shoot photos and videos all during the week and make the content available for download at the end of the camp.

 How do I register?

 More Information (Flyer)